Duxah/FreePCB-2/README.md

 ![](pictures/presentation_1.png)

-* Now, while dragging a group of parts, you can break off the ratlines (which stretch) connected to the traces so as not to do this for each trace separately
+* Now, while dragging a group of parts, you can break off the ratlines (which stretch) connected to the traces so as not to do this for each trace separately.
+The netlist, of course, remains unchanged.

 ![](pictures/presentation_2.png)